 He has performed as a soloist for the Musashino Academia Musicae Orchestra and for the Philharmonie Baden-Baden.
-In addition, he has performed at numerous concerts in Japan and abroad, including solo recitals at Tsuda Hall and Ohji Hall.
+In addition, he has performed at numerous concerts in Japan and abroad, including solo recitals at Tsuda Hall and Oji Hall and Hakuju Hall.
 He was also an accompaniment assistant at Hochschule für Musik Karlsruhe.

 At the 85th Music Competition of Japan he received the Special Recognition Award from the Committee for his outstanding co-performance in the oboe category.

-Up until now, he has studied under A. Tamura, J. Ganeva, K. Ganev, and K. Randalu.
-He is currently active in numerous performance-related activities as a soloist and a chamber musician.
-He is an instructor at Musashino Academia Musicae Senior High School and its affiliated Music School.
+Up until now, he has studied under F. Yamasaki, A. Tamura, J. Ganeva, K. Ganev, and K. Randalu.
+He is an instructor at Musashino Academia Musicae and its affiliated Music School.

 Born in Tokyo, Akiko Kuwagata completed Music High School associated with the Faculty of Music at Tokyo University of the Arts (Composition Course).
 Halfway through her studies at Tokyo University of the Arts, she attended the Hochschule für Musik Detmold and the Hochschule für Musik und Darstellende Kunst Stuttgart (Harpsichord Course) on a DAAD scholarship granted by the German government and obtained Dimplom-Konzertexamen.
 She later moved to Paris and taught at Conservatoire à Rayonnement Régional de Cergy-Pontoise CRR and Conservatoire de Musique de Chaumont, while concertizing throughout various cities in Europe.